JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 nothing # hide
 ```

-We use the `plot` function with the `seriestype = :contourf` keyword to draw a filled contour plot.
+We can use the `plot` function with the `seriestype = :contourf` keyword to draw a filled contour plot.
 The simpler option is to use the `contourf` function.

 ```julia
 contourf(x, x, fz; kwargs...) # or plot(x, x, fz; seriestype = :contourf, kwargs...)